 - For profiles that should not use the default list, add addresses through the profile action menu.

-: Notices are triggered by alert threshold violation and clear events.
-To apply notification rules to only some paths in an organization, you’ll need to use saved path lists: first trash the ‘all paths’ list, then click ‘add list…’.
-You may add more than one path list to a profile.
+- Notices are triggered by alert threshold violation and clear events.
+To apply notification rules to only some paths in an organization, you’ll need to use saved Network Path Lists: first trash the ‘all paths’ list, then click ‘add list…’.
+You may add more than one Network Path List to a profile.
 For violations, you can also choose to receive additional notices when a diagnostic completes and/or fails.

 The footer of event notification emails indicates which notification profile triggered that email, and contains a direct link to edit that notification profile.